Family & Divorce

 Charmaine has been named as a “Distinguished Individual” in the Spear’s 2016 law index of the top 10 family lawyers.

-During the 23 years she has practised family law in England, Charmaine has represented a vast number of public figures including pop stars, actors and actresses, members of parliament, well known sports men and women, TV personalities, entrepreneurs, medical practioners, bankers, accountants and other clients' who require efficient no nonsense financial advice.
-She has over the years made every endeavour to ensure that she receives no publicity from these representations, in deference to the clients' need for confidentiality during a period in their lives of emotional and financial turmoil.
+During the 23 years she has practised family law in England, Charmaine has represented a vast number of public figures including pop stars, actors and actresses, members of parliament, well known sports men and women, TV personalities, entrepreneurs, medical practitioners, bankers, accountants and other clients who require efficient no nonsense financial advice.

 She is one of the few solicitor arbitrators and a member of the Chartered Institute of Arbitrators.
 She is able to guide clients to a more speedy and cost effective manner of adjudicating matters rather than to resort to the court process which can be protracted and public.

 Charmaine has appeared on Sky News to cover Lord Spencer’s divorce in South Africa and again in October 2010 when she debated pre-nuptial agreements.
 During 2013 she conducted a seminar at The Cape Law Society on jurisdiction races and the most effective court to use to ensure the best financial result possible.
 In 2014, she was one of the keynote speakers at The Law Society Africa Conference.